Noise-corrected GRPO: From Noisy Rewards to Unbiased Gradients: Noise Correction

-\item If we take \( M_k(q) = \sigma_k(q) \), we end up with exactly the same \textit{lower bound} as in the \textit{noiseless} case.
-Given that we do not have access to \( \sigma_k(q) \), we propose to estimate it using the following proposition, proved in the appendix A. The estimator works by calculating the variance of the debiased rewards and then subtracting the extra variance introduced by the stochastic correction process itself.
+If we take \( M_k(q) = \sigma_k(q) \), we end up with exactly the same \textit{lower bound} as in the \textit{noiseless} case.
+Given that we do not have access to \( \sigma_k(q) \), we propose to estimate it using the following proposition.
+The estimator works by calculating the variance of the debiased rewards and then subtracting the extra variance introduced by the stochastic correction process itself.